bhaveshneekhra/Feature_Selection_HD/README.md

     # y_from_paper: .86                                      # Reported accuracy in the paper
 ```

 We have also provided a dataset golub_all_aml.csv with this repository.
-To run the code with this dataset and also annotate the accuracy plot, use the following config (already included, so action needed):
+To run the code with this dataset and also annotate the accuracy plot, use the following config (already included, so NO action needed):

 ```bash
 train_test_sep: 0              # 0 = internal train-test split; 1 = external test set
 dataset: "ALL_AML"             # Identifier for the dataset used